OfficeDev/office-js-docs-pr/docs/overview/learning-path-transition.md

 ## Step 5: Understand the manifest

-Get an understanding of the purposes of the add-in manifest and an introduction to its XML markup in [Office Add-ins XML manifest](../develop/add-in-manifests.md).
+Get an understanding of the purposes of the web add-in manifest and an introduction to its XML markup in [Office Add-ins XML manifest](../develop/add-in-manifests.md).

 ## Step 6 (for VSTO developers only): Reuse your VSTO code

-You can reuse some of your VSTO add-in code in an Office Web Add-in by moving it to your web application's back end on the server and making it available to your JavaScript or TypeScript as a web API.
-See this tutorial: [Tutorial: Share code between both a VSTO Add-in and an Office add-in by using a shared code library](../tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md).
+You can reuse some of your VSTO add-in code in an Office web add-in by moving it to your web application's back end on the server and making it available to your JavaScript or TypeScript as a web API.
+For guidance, see [Tutorial: Share code between both a VSTO Add-in and an Office add-in by using a shared code library](../tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md).

 ## Next Steps